Liaquat Ali Khan: Joining the Muslim League

-Soon, he and his new wife departed to England, but did not terminate his connections with the Muslim League.
-With Ali Khan departing, the Muslim League's parliamentary wing disintegrated, with many Muslim members joining the either Democratic Party, originally organised by Ali Khan in 1930, and the Congress Party.
-At the deputation in England, Ali Khan made close study of organising the political parties, and would soon return to his country with Jinnah.
+Soon, he and his new wife departed to England but did not terminate his connections with the Muslim League.
+With Khan departing, the Muslim League's parliamentary wing disintegrated, with many Muslim members joining the either Democratic Party, originally organised by Khan in 1930, and the Congress Party.
+At the deputation in England, Khan made close study of organising the political parties and would soon return to his country with Jinnah.

 In 1930, Jinnah urged Prime Minister Ramsay MacDonald and his Viceroy Lord Irwin to convene a Round Table Conferences in London.
 In spite of what Jinnah was expecting, the conference was a complete failure, forcing Jinnah to retire from national politics and permanently settle in London and practise law before the Privy Council.

-During this time, Liaquat Ali Khan and his wife joined Jinnah, with Ali Khan practising economic law and his wife joining the faculty of economics at the local college.
-Ali Khan and his wife spent most of their time convincing Jinnah to return to British India to unite the scattered Muslim League mass into one full force.
-Meanwhile, Choudhry Rahmat Ali coined the term Pakstan in his famous pamphlet Now or Never; Are We to Live or Perish Forever?.
+During this time, Khan and his wife joined Jinnah, with Khan practising economic law and his wife joining the faculty of economics at the local college.
+The couple spent most of their time convincing Jinnah to return to British India to unite the scattered Muslim League mass into one full force.
+Meanwhile, Choudhry Rahmat Ali coined the term Pakistan in his famous pamphlet Now or Never; Are We to Live or Perish Forever?